- Insurance costs are on the rise.

 If your motorcycle has slick tires then I would not attempt to ride in below freezing temperatures.
 Slick tires don’t ride well on ice or snow, and the rubber becomes even more stiff and grips less in the cold.
 Make sure you have tires with a more aggressive tread if you want to ride in the cold.

 Proper Gear Is A Must

+Gauging whether or not it is too cold to ride your motorcycle has a lot to do with the quality of the gear you’ll be wearing.
 A leather riding jacket provides the most road rash protection during an accident but it’s not the best choice when riding in the winter to protect against the cold.
 If you’re going to wear your leather jacket through the winter, then make sure you wear a long sleeve shirt underneath it for better insulation.

 A better jacket choice would be a winter riding jacket.
 There are a lot of good jackets out there made for motorcycle riders that have both good insulation properties and good road rash protection.

-Do not ever ride a motorbike in cold weather without full finger gloves.
+Do not ever ride a motorcycle in cold weather without full finger gloves.
 Your fingers will freeze within minutes and your response time will be slowed down.
 I was once riding in the winter and was only going a few miles so I figured I didn’t need gloves.
-When I got to my destination my left hand was so frozen that I couldn’t pull in the clutch handle and I had to stall my motorcycle to get it to stop.
+When I got to my destination, my left hand was so frozen that I couldn’t pull in the clutch handle and I had to stall my motorcycle to get it to stop.

-When riding in temperatures below about 50 °F I would recommend wearing some thermal underwear under your jeans to keep your legs warm.
+When riding in temperatures below about 50 °F, I would recommend wearing some thermal underwear under your jeans to keep your legs warm.
 Riding with cold legs is miserable and the cold air will make your legs cramp up and become stiff.
 See my guide here on how to keep your legs warm on a motorcycle.